Description and stability of a RPC-based calorimeter in electromagnetic and hadronic shower environments: Comparison with Beam Test Data

 The linearity of the detector response is compared to the simulated one, as seen in Figure~\ref{fig:nhit.linearity}.
 Two simulations were used in Figure~\ref{fig:nhit.linearity.2015}.
 In the first one, stable data-taking conditions were considered.
 The second simulated sample was produced using the average observed temperature and pressure, run by run, as input leading to a better agreement.

-The overall impact of the temperature on the detector response was also checked by including an event by event correction to the number of hits.
+Although the purpose of the simulation is to predict the stability of the detector and not to correct the data, the overall impact of the temperature on the detector response was also checked by including an event by event correction to the number of hits.
 This correction is deduced from the simulation and is a function of the temperature and of the pressure associated to the event.
-The correction improves the agreement between data and simulation as seen on Figure~\ref{fig:nhit.linearity.2015.cor}.